locomotivemtl/locomotive-boilerplate/README.md

 ```

 ## Configuration
-Change the mentions of `locomotive-boilerplate` for your project's name in `mconfig.json`.
-Legacy from [modularBP](https://github.com/modularorg/modularbp).
+Rename occurrences of `locomotive-boilerplate` with your project's name in `loconfig.json`.

 ## Build